SLEEP

 EVENING ROUTINE

 Once the temperature drops, every little task gets harder.
-That is why I care about hot water, lighting, and a shell layer that is easy to throw on without thinking.
+That is why I care about hot water, lighting, a shell layer, and heat options that match the style of camp instead of pretending one blanket solves everything.

 WIND